Skip over sidebar nav to the content section

 Faculty Resources for Travel with Students

 Traveling with students requires much planning, preparation, and paperwork.
-This page explains requirements for international and domestic travel, and offers tips on setting course and enrollment minimums and budget.
-Initial consult, program approval, and budget approval should be completed with your unit’s executive officer and budget office.
+This page explains requirements for international and domestic travel and offers tips on setting course and enrollment minimums and budget.
+An initial consult, program approval, and budget approval should be completed with your unit’s executive officer and budget office.

 Faculty Resources for Travel with Students